troystribling/BlueCap/README.md

 # Installation

 1. Place the BlueCap somewhere in your project directory.
 You can either copy it or add it as a git submodule.
-2. Open the BluCap project folder and drag BlueCapKit.xcodeproj into the project navigator of your applications Xcode project.
+2. Open the BlueCap project folder and drag BlueCapKit.xcodeproj into the project navigator of your applications Xcode project.
-3. Under your Projects Info tab set the iOS Deployment Target to 8.0 and that the BlueCapKit.xcodeproj iOS Deployment Target is also 8.0.
+3. Under your Projects *Info* tab set the *iOS Deployment Target* to 8.0 and verify that the BlueCapKit.xcodeproj *iOS Deployment Target* is also 8.0.
-4. Under the General tab for your project target add the top BlueCapKit.framework as an Embedded Binary.
+4. Under the *General* tab for your project target add the top BlueCapKit.framework as an *Embedded Binary*.
-5. Under the Build Phases tab add BlueCapKit.framework as a Target Dependency and under Link Binary With Libraries add CoreLocation.framework and CoreBluetooth.framework.
+5. Under the *Build Phases* tab add BlueCapKit.framework as a *Target Dependency* and under *Link Binary With Libraries* add CoreLocation.framework and CoreBluetooth.framework.
 6. To enable debug log output select your project target and the Build Settings tab.
-Under Other Swift Flags and Debug add -D DEBUG.
+Under *Other Swift Flags* and *Debug* add -D DEBUG.

 # Getting Started